Barrow Hospital

-Barrow Hospital (sometimes referred to as Barrow Gurney Hospital) was a psychiatric hospital in Barrow Gurney, Somerset, United Kingdom.
+Barrow Hospital (sometimes referred to as Barrow Gurney Hospital, or Barrow Gurney Psychiatric Institution) was a psychiatric hospital in Barrow Gurney, Somerset, United Kingdom.

 Foundation

 By the mid-1920s, the existing City of Bristol Mental Hospital at Stapleton was suffering from serious overcrowding.
 In addition, the Victorian hospital buildings were now considered too old-fashioned, having been built 'like large barracks' connected by corridors which allowed easy access for staff but provided 'little relief to those [patients] sensitive to their environment'.
 Extensions to the buildings helped to alleviate the problem to some extent, but it was still abundantly clear that a second hospital would soon be needed.
 The Bristol Corporation's preferred site was on the nearby Oldbury Court Estate, but when sale negotiations broke down in 1928 the Corporation was forced to look elsewhere and instead purchased 260 acres of woodland called The Wild Country near Barrow Gurney for £20,000.